xelis-project/xelis-blockchain/README.md

 ## Roadmap

-- Register an account / wallet address by sending coins to it (but have a small fee added)
+- Create a functional wallet (WIP)
-- Rework miner TX: replace Coinbase Tx by only Address in Block Header.
+- Include extra fees when sending coins to a not-yet registered address
 - Web Socket for new mining jobs: miner get notified only when the block change.
 - Better CLI daemon
 - CLI Wallet